Cherednik and Hecke algebras of varieties with a finite group action: Cherednik algebras of analytic varieties and Hecke algebras

 \subsection{Proof of Theorem \ref{p2}}

-Let $M_{1,c,\eta,\psi}$ be the deformation of $M$ whose existence and uniqueness is claimed in Lemma \ref{defo}.
-Then $M_{1,c,\eta,0}$ becomes an ordinary $G$-equivariant D-module when restricted to the open set $X'$.
+Let $M_{c,\eta,\psi}$ be the flat formal deformation of $M$ whose existence and uniqueness is claimed in Lemma \ref{defo}.
+Then $M_{c,\eta}:=M_{c,\eta,0}$ becomes an ordinary $G$-equivariant D-module when restricted to the open set $X'$.

-We begin with explaining that even though the module $M_{1,c,\eta,0}$ is, in general, infinitely generated as an ${\mathcal O}$-module, we can still apply the functor $KZ$ to it and obtain a braid group representation $KZ(M_{1,c,\eta,0})$.
+We begin with explaining that even though the module $M_{c,\eta}$ is, in general, infinitely generated as an ${\mathcal O}$-module (as the cover $\pi$ may have infinitely many sheets), we can still apply the functor $KZ$ to it and obtain a braid group representation $KZ(M_{c,\eta})$.
 Essentially, this is possible because the parameters $c,\eta$ are formal, and thus the differential equation whose monodromy needs to be computed can be solved using Chen integrals, like in Drinfeld's work on the formal KZ equation \cite{Dr}.

 In more detail, let $\lbrace{B_i\rbrace}$ be a cover of $X'/G$ by small balls.
 On each $B_i$, the module $M$ can be trivialized, i.e., identified with ${\mathcal O}\otimes F$, where $F= \Bbb C[\pi_1^{\rm orb}(X/G)]$, so that the flat connection on $M|_{X'/G}$ becomes the trivial connection.
 Then we get transition maps $g_{ij}^0$ on $B_i\cap B_j$, which are just elements of $\pi_1^{\rm orb}(X/G)$.